karenlauk/msi-herramientas-de-desarrollo-semana-1-LAUK/README.md

-# metodolog-a
-2do año - 1er cuatrimestre
+# metodologia / 2do año - 1er cuatrimestre